bundlewrap/bundlewrap/docs/content/items/file.md

 ## group

 Name of the group this file belongs to.
 Defaults to `'root'`.
 Set to `None` if you don't want BundleWrap to change whatever is set on the node.
+If `group` is set to `None` and the file does not exist yet, `group` will be the primary group of the ssh user.

 <hr>

 ## mode

 File mode as returned by `stat -c %a <file>`.
 Defaults to `644`.
 Set to `None` if you don't want BundleWrap to change whatever is set on the node.
+If `mode` is set to `None` and the file does not exist yet, `mode` will be `0644`.

 <hr>

 ## owner

 Username of the file's owner.
 Defaults to `'root'`.
 Set to `None` if you don't want BundleWrap to change whatever is set on the node.
+If `owner` is set to `None` and the file does not exist yet, `owner` will be the ssh user.

 <hr>